SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 57. Click on 'Actions'
 <br>![](/exercises/ex2/images/DataPrep_ActionSave_02_10_1new15.png)

-58. Notice there are duplicate ID/CUST_ID and we need a total of all transactions per customer id
+58. There are duplicate ID/CUST_ID and we need a total of all transactions per customer id
 <br>![](/exercises/ex2/images/DataPrep_Aggregate_02_10_1new180.png)

 59. Click on 'Actions'